wombleton/gitlaw-nz/acts/I/Intelligence and Security Committee Act 1996.md

     unless the Committee considers that there are compelling reasons in the public interest why the information should be so disclosed or published.

+    Section 18(1): amended, on 26 September 2013, by [section 8][45] of the Intelligence and Security Committee Amendment Act 2013 (2013 No 59).

 ##### 19 Secrecy

-*   (1) No person who is, or has at any time been, a person assisting the Committee by virtue of an appointment under [section 13(7)][15], or a person appearing before the Committee in any capacity, shall, except in the performance of that person's functions or duties under this Act, or in the exercise of that person's powers under this Act, or with the authority of the Committee, disclose or publish or cause to be disclosed or published---
+*   (1) No person who is, or has at any time been, a person assisting the Committee by virtue of an appointment under [section 13(7)][16], or a person appearing before the Committee in any capacity, shall, except in the performance of that person's functions or duties under this Act, or in the exercise of that person's powers under this Act, or with the authority of the Committee, disclose or publish or cause to be disclosed or published---

-    *   (a) any sensitive information disclosed to the Committee in accordance with subsection (2) or subsection (3) of [section 17][20]; or
+    *   (a) any sensitive information disclosed to the Committee in accordance with subsection (2) or subsection (3) of [section 17][21]; or

-    *   (b) any other information provided to the Committee by an intelligence and security agency the further disclosure of which would be likely to prejudice any of the interests referred to in paragraphs (a) to (c) of [section 18(2)][21] or paragraphs (a) and (b) of section 18(3).
+    *   (b) any other information provided to the Committee by an intelligence and security agency the further disclosure of which would be likely to prejudice any of the interests referred to in paragraphs (a) to (c) of [section 18(2)][22] or paragraphs (a) and (b) of section 18(3).

     (2) No person shall disclose to any other person any minutes or other record relating to the proceedings of any meeting of the Committee unless---

     *   (a) the disclosure of the minutes or record is necessary for the purposes of---

-        *   (i) a report to the House of Representatives (being a report that complies with [section 18][21]); or
+        *   (i) a report to the House of Representatives (being a report that complies with [section 18][22]); or

         *   (ii) the conduct of the business of the Committee; or